hacknus/serial-monitor-rust/README.md

 - [X] Use keyboard shortcuts (ctrl-S to save data, ctrl-shift-S to save plot, ctrl-X to clear plot)
 - [X] Automatic reconnect after device has been unplugged
 - [X] Color-picker for curves
+- [X] Open a CSV file and display data in plot
 - [ ] Allow to select (and copy) more than just the displayed raw traffic (also implement ctrl + A)
 - [ ] Smarter data parser
 - [ ] make serial print selectable and show corresponding datapoint in plot